sigasi/sigasi_insights/content/releasenotes/sigasi-2.16.md

 -   ticket 2489 : Missing generic in Hierarchy View (default value)
 -   ticket 2619 : Scoping problem with casting in when clause
 -   ticket 2623 : Expect no hyperlinks in whitespace
--   ticket 2579 : Vertical align breaks down after “others” clause.
+-   ticket 2579 : Vertical align breaks down after "others" clause.
 -   ticket 2620 : Support for allocator expressions
 -   ticket 2621 : Scoping problems with configurations (library and designunit with same name)